How to Soften Acrylic Yarn – The Ultimate Guide

 One of the most frequent questions that I’ve gotten in the past few weeks from folks is “how do you soften acrylic yarn?”.
-There are a few different ways that I’ve seen it done so I decided to try all of the ways I’ve heard about softening acrylic yarn – both before and after crocheting your projects and share those results with you here.
+There are a few different ways that I’ve seen it done so I decided to try all of the ways I’ve heard about softening acrylic yarn – both before and after crocheting or knitting your projects and share those results with you here.

 I’m going to walk you through each method I used for softening acrylic yarn and then I’ll share with you which one(s) I think gives the best results.